mosi-sol/erc721/v5/readme.md

 ### Disclaimer **
 - this repo for study perpuses for my students.
 - expermential codes
-- use is/as/on product at your risk
+- use is/as/on product at your own risk

 ### Example for json